Former Vice President Pence testifies to federal grand jury investigating Donald Trump and January 6 | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Devan Cole, Lauren Koenig, Aileen Graef, Andrew Millman and Holmes Lybrand contributed to this report.
+CNN’s Kristen Holmes, Lauren Koenig, Aileen Graef, Andrew Millman and Holmes Lybrand contributed to this report.